What if the film I'm looking for doesn't seem to be available for screening in educational settings?

 But if not, then what?

-When the answer is no, and the requested film isn't available for educational purposes, there is the possibility of letting students see the film on their own.
-Many films are available at a small cost at several streaming platforms for private persons, for a comparison of different legal streaming platforms regarding a specific title see Vodeville.
+When the answer is no, and the requested film isn't available for educational purposes, there is a possibility of letting students see the film on their own.
+Many films are available at a small cost at several streaming platforms for private persons.
+For a comparison of different legal streaming platforms regarding a specific title see Vodeville.
 The department decides whether a film can be included in a compulsory literature list when it cannot be bought with an educational license.

 What about Netflix and alike SVOD-services?

-Unfortunately, subscription streaming platforms or channels with the public as their primary customers like Netflix, HBO, DPlay and ViaPlay does not engage with universities & educational institutions.
+Subscription streaming platforms or channels with the public as their primary customers like Netflix, Max and ViaPlay usually don't offer their content to universities for educational screening, but there are excepetions for some documentaries!

 Can students borrow the films at the library?

-The films on DVD are purchased with institutional screening rights, without the possibility for individual home loans by students.
-They can only be borrowed by the teachers at the Social Sciences Faculty (following the terms of the Swedish Film license ).
-BUT films on streaming platforms with a campus license are available for all students and teachers at Lund University via LU-accounts!
+Most of the films on DVD are purchased with institutional screening rights without the possibility for individual home loans by students.
+This applies to films bought according to the terms of the Swedish Film license, they can only be borrowed by teachers.
+BUT films on streaming platforms with a campus license are available for all students and teachers at Lund University via LU-accounts.

 Can you make a requested film available for streaming through LU- student accounts?